 I have thin hair.
 I wouldn’t say my hair feels very damaged, however, it is colored and the keratin straightening treatment I got about 6 months ago has started to fade and my hair is dry and frizzy.
 I wash my hair twice a week the with Briogeo Banana + Coconut Superfoods shampoo and conditioner.
 I’ve been using Drunk Elephant’s TLC Happi Scalp Scrub once a week.

 Other leave-in conditioners I’ve used include those from Shea Moisture, Briogeo and Bumble and Bumble.
-From the first use of Hair Renew, I can tell the difference it makes on my hair – it is soft, silky, shiny, less frizzy and feels hydrated, whether air dried or blow dried.
+From the first use of Hair Renew, I can tell the difference it makes on my hair – it feels soft, has a bit of shine, is a little less frizzy and feels hydrated, whether air dried or blow dried.
 The masque is not heavy or sticky and leaves no residue on the hair.
 In between uses of Hair Renew I’ve used my other leave-in conditioners for comparison and the difference is pretty remarkable, especially in terms of softness and silkiness (and I don’t say that lightly).
 Other conditioners are too heavy, leave an oily residue and/or have no anti-frizz or hydration.
 Hair Renew is on my list as one of my must-haves (of which I do not have many).
 My daughter had also commented, “How is your hair so soft?” after braiding my hair.

 I’ve used Hair Renew on my hands and it absorbs quickly, provides a smooth silky feeling on the skin and gives some hydration without being sticky.
 I like to use this under a more hydrating hand lotion.